Designing water management facilities for the mine life cycle, in the high Andes of Peru

-The Antamina Mine is located in north-central Peru, approximately 100 km east of Huaraz, at an elevation of 4,100 m.
-The main facilities consist of an open pit copper-zinc mine with rock waste dumps, a processing concentrator, and a tailings impoundment.
+The mine consists of an open pit with rock waste dumps, a processing concentrator, a tailings impoundment, and a low-grade stockpile.
 Associated facilities include a 302 km-long concentrate pipeline and a concentrate dewatering and ship loading facility located at Puerto Punta Lobitos near Huarmey.
-The mine will cease primary production in 2019 and the long-term stockpiles will be depleted in 2022.
+The mine will cease primary production in 2019 and the stockpiles will be depleted in 2022.

-Closure plan preparation included assessing works, physical and geochemical stability for the open pit, waste dumps, tailings, low grade and marginal grade stockpile areas.
+Closure plan preparation included assessing works, physical and geochemical stability for the open pit, waste dumps, tailings, low-grade and marginal grade stockpile areas.
 Closure plans were also prepared for the concentrator, mine site and port facilities, pipelines, valve stations and power lines.
-Klohn Crippen Berger (KCB) developed a progressive reclamation program as well as environmental management plans following closure.
-KCB designed and constructed an engineered wetland at 4000 m elevation and sediment and water treatment ponds for runoff from the mine waste rock dumps.
-Cost estimates and closure schedule were developed for progressive reclamation, closure works, engineering, inspections and permits, as well as long term operations and maintenance.
+KCB developed a progressive reclamation program and post-closure environmental management plans.
+We designed and constructed an engineered wetland at 4,000 m elevation, and sediment and water treatment ponds for runoff from the mine waste rock dumps.
+Cost estimates and closure schedules were developed for progressive reclamation, closure works, engineering, inspections and permits, and long term operations and maintenance.

-KCB was responsible for the environmental management plans that were submitted along with the environmental impact assessment to the Peruvian Ministry of Energy and Mines.
-The Antamina expansion project was successfully permitted based on KCB’s work.
-We also developed the mine-wide water balance and constructed a complex water quality model to predict water quality at mine closure in about 20 years.
+KCB was responsible for the environmental management plans and environmental impact assessment submitted to the Peruvian Ministry of Energy and Mines.
+The Antamina expansion project was successfully permitted based on our work.
+We also developed the site-wide water balance model and built a complex water quality model to predict water quality post-closure.
 The model is updated regularly and used by Antamina to run scenario options for planning purposes.